Trainings

 (30-hour adult training program)

-Developer and organizer: Motivation Educational Association
+Developer and organizer: Motivation Educational Association.

 Addressing Educational Disadvantage in Community Programs

+Participants gain insight into the knowledge, tools, and opportunities available for supporting disadvantaged learners in community-based contexts.
 Participants also learn about the mechanisms of educational segregation and the goals and characteristics of various programs designed to address disadvantage.

-Developer and organizer: Motivation Educational Association
+Developer and organizer: Motivation Educational Association.

 en_GB